 Where included on album charts, indicates the title with the chart's largest unit increase.
 Where included on airplay charts, indicates the title with the chart's largest increase in plays or audience, depending on which data the chart utilizes.

-Where included on mixed airplay, sales and streaming charts, indicates the title with the chart's largest increase in audience.
+Where included on mixed airplay, sales and streaming charts, indicates the title with the chart's largest increase in radio audience.

-Where included on mixed airplay, sales and streaming charts, indicates the title with the chart's largest unit increase.
+Where included on mixed airplay, sales and streaming charts, indicates the title with the chart's largest sales unit increase.